-Disclosures on remote contingent liabilities, losses and special payments, gifts, and fees and charges are included as notes in the Financial Statements of this report at pages 169 to 200.
+Disclosures on remote contingent liabilities, losses and special payments, gifts, and fees and charges are included as notes in the Financial Statements of this report at page XX.

-An audit certificate and report is also included in this Annual Report at pages 161 to 166.
+An audit certificate and report is also included in this Annual Report at page XX.